aliaksandrb/ubuntu_ruby_dev/README.md

 * Ag
 * Ctags

-All packages and utilites comming with latest stable versions.
-Ruby itself as well.
+By default all packages and utilites comming with latest stable versions, inluding Ruby.

-Currently you can edit the list to be installed only in script directly :scream:

 TODO:
 -----

-- [ ] ask everything required at the beggining of execution to allow silent install without user iteraction
+- [x] ~~ask everything required at the beggining of execution to allow silent install without user iteraction~~
 - [x] ~~add automated testing (at least syntax)~~
 - [x] ~~refactor script syntax in accordance with Shellcheck style guides (Travis CI build status)~~
 - [x] ~~add 'verbose' option to show what is going on not only in log file~~
-- [x] ~~add possibility to select installation packages rather than install everything~~
+- [x] ~~add possibility to choose packages for install rather than install everything~~
 - [ ] check already installed tools, upgrade them or do nothing if not needed
-- [x] ~~add possibility to select required Ruby version rather than latest one~~
+- [x] ~~add possibility to install specific Ruby version rather than just latest one~~
 - [ ] add possibility to select default root password to MySQL rather that empty one
 - [ ] add possibility to read from external source file for additional packages or commands
 - [x] ~~implement more intellegent revert process to uninstall only packages installed by script itself~~
 - [ ] add post install message with information about installation paths and configuration options
 - [ ] make revert file dynamicly rather than at the end of execution (than if script fall in middle there would be something already)
+- [ ] additional automated testing ? (at least syntax)~~

 Inspired by: